vuestorefront/shopware-pwa/docs/landing/concepts/api-client-errors.md

 );
 ```

 Example of how to deal with broadcasted errors.
-The example below shows how to listen for ERROR type event within `useIntercept` functionality and do something about it.
+The example of a [nuxt plugin](https://nuxtjs.org/docs/2.x/directory-structure/plugins) below shows how to listen for ERROR type event within `useIntercept` functionality and do something about it.
+In this case, plugin subscribes the events for `INTERCEPTOR_KEYS.ERROR` key and pushes errors to the external logs server using UDP.

 ```js
 import { useIntercept, INTERCEPTOR_KEYS } from "@shopware-pwa/composables"